Sponsored Programs Guidelines & Procedures

 Any intent to subcontract should be clearly identified in the original proposal.
 The proposal should include documents indicating the organization's willingness to participate in the project.

 A faculty member who is the principal investigator or project director on a grant or contract is responsible for justifying the appropriateness of the direct and indirect costs budgeted.
 Budgets should be prepared in accordance with appropriate government regulations, sponsoring/contracting agency guidelines and Marywood University research and fiscal policies.
-The Office of Research and Sponsored Programs will assist in developing the budget.
+Research and Sponsored Programs will assist in developing the budget.

 The principal investigator should request all costs from the sponsoring agency.
 However, some sponsor programs will require cost sharing or cash match, and will require a financial accounting of the contribution.
 When applicable, equipment, space, materials and release time can be used for an in-kind contribution.